Dinner, supper or tea time (or whatever you call it!) is the start of your toddler’s bedtime routine…

 How Long After Lunch Should A Toddler Eat Dinner?

-Well, a great rule of thumb is that toddlers should eat dinner 4 hours after lunch, with an afternoon snack midway between.
+A great rule of thumb is that toddlers should eat dinner 4 hours after lunch, with a healthy snack midway between.

-TOP TIP: Toddlers still have little tummies and burn through their energy VERY quickly, so you’ll probably find your toddler will get hungry every 2-3 hours!
+TOP TIP: Young toddlers still have little tummies and burn through their energy very quickly, so you may find your little one gets hungry and needs healthy food every 2-3 hours.

 What Is My Toddler’s Ideal Dinner Time?

-Your toddler’s ideal dinner time will depend on their age and meal schedule throughout the day:
+Answring “What time should a toddler eat dinner?” will depend on your child’s age and meal schedule throughout the day:

-- Younger toddlers will most likely have their dinner separate from the family except for weekends.
+- Younger toddlers will most likely have an early dinner separate from the family except for weekends.

 - However, older toddlers will be moving towards eating their evening meal with the rest of the family at the dining table.